 Martin holds a Bachelor of Arts (Honours) from the University of Melbourne, and a graduate Diploma of Applied Finance from FINSIA.
 Martin is a CFA Charterholder and a graduate of the Australian Institute of Company Directors.

-Non-Executive Chairman of Scout Security Limited (ASX:SCT) and Non-Executive Director of Spacetalk Limited (ASX:SPA).
+Non-Executive Director and Chairman of Scout Security Limited (ASX:SCT) and Non-Executive Director and Chair of the Audit and Risk Committee of Spacetalk Limited (ASX:SPA)